Flash memory: Serial flash

 There are two major SPI flash types.
-The first type is characterized by small pages and one or more internal SRAM page buffers allowing a complete page to be read to the buffer, partially modified, and then written back (for example, the Atmel AT45 DataFlash or the Micron Technology Page Erase NOR Flash).
-The second type has larger sectors where the smallest sectors typically found in this type of SPI flash are 4 kB, but they can be as large as 64 kB.
-Since this type of SPI flash lacks an internal SRAM buffer, the complete page must be read out and modified before being written back, making it slow to manage.
+The first type is characterized by small blocks and one internal SRAM block buffer allowing a complete block to be read to the buffer, partially modified, and then written back (for example, the Atmel AT45 DataFlash or the Micron Technology Page Erase NOR Flash).
+The second type has larger sectors where the smallest sectors typically found in this type of SPI flash are 4 KB, but they can be as large as 64 KB.
+Since this type of SPI flash lacks an internal SRAM buffer, the complete block must be read out and modified before being written back, making it slow to manage.
 However, the second type is cheaper than the first and is therefore a good choice when the application is code shadowing.

 The two types are not easily exchangeable, since they do not have the same pinout, and the command sets are incompatible.

 Most FPGAs are based on SRAM configuration cells and require an external configuration device, often a serial flash chip, to reload the configuration bitstream every power cycle.

 Firmware storage

 With the increasing speed of modern CPUs, parallel flash devices are often much slower than the memory bus of the computer they are connected to.
 Conversely, modern SRAM offers access times below 10 ns, while DDR2 SDRAM offers access times below 20 ns.
 Because of this, it is often desirable to shadow code stored in flash into RAM; that is, the code is copied from flash into RAM before execution, so that the CPU may access it at full speed.
 Device firmware may be stored in a serial flash chip, and then copied into SDRAM or SRAM when the device is powered-up.
 Using an external serial flash device rather than on-chip flash removes the need for significant process compromise (a manufacturing process that is good for high-speed logic is generally not good for flash and vice versa).
 Once it is decided to read the firmware in as one big block it is common to add compression to allow a smaller flash chip to be used.
 Since 2005, many devices use serial NOR flash to deprecate parallel NOR flash for firmware storage.
-Typical applications for serial flash include storing firmware for hard drives, Ethernet network interface adapters, DSL modems, etc.
+Typical applications for serial NOR flash include storing firmware for hard drives, BIOS, Option ROM of expansion cards, DSL modems, etc.